aregtech/aregtech/README.md

 ### Hello and welcome! 👋

-Thank you for visiting my profile.
-I would like to provide you with some brief information about myself:
+Some brief information about myself:
-- 👨‍💻 I am a senior developer and entrepreneur with a specialization in C/C++ programming, and I have a great passion for it.
+- 👨‍💻 I am a developer and entrepreneur with a passion for C/C++.
+As well develop with C# and Java.
 - 👀 My interests lie in exploring and experimenting with technologies in robotics, embedded systems, and IoT edge.
-- 🚀 During my free time, I have devoted myself to developing the open source [AREG SDK](https://github.com/aregtech/areg-sdk) with great enthusiasm.
+- 🚀 In my free time, I have devoted myself to developing the open source [AREG SDK](https://github.com/aregtech/areg-sdk) with enthusiasm.

-The AREG SDK is an innovative development platform designed to equip developers with a lightweight and intelligent communication engine, and comprehensive set of tools to construct complex interactive systems at the edge of IoT networks.
-As a regular speaker at conferences, I have had the opportunity to present the ideas and demonstrate the range of capabilities that AREG SDK can offer.
-You can download the [AREG IoT SDK whitepaper](https://github.com/aregtech/aregtech/blob/main/docs/areg-sdk-distributed-services-whitepaper.pdf), which focuses on IoT edge-centric solutions and distributed solutions for embedded applications.
-The whitepaper was prepared for the [embedded world Exhibition&Conference](https://www.embedded-world.de/) global platform for the embedded community.
+The AREG SDK is an innovative development platform equipped with a lightweight and intelligent communication engine, and comprehensive set of tools to build complex interactive systems at the edge of IoT networks.
+As a regular conference speaker, I have showcased the capabilities of AREG SDK.
+Check out the [AREG IoT SDK whitepaper](https://github.com/aregtech/aregtech/blob/main/docs/areg-sdk-distributed-services-whitepaper.pdf), which focuses on IoT edge-centric and distributed solutions for embedded applications, prepared for the [embedded world Exhibition&Conference](https://www.embedded-world.de/) global platform for the embedded community.
 I am confident that the AREG SDK will be a valuable solution for developers and businesses.

-I welcome C/C++ developers to join me in further developing the [AREG engine](https://github.com/aregtech/areg-sdk).
-I also invite C# developers to contribute to the cross-platform [AREG SDK GUI tool](https://github.com/aregtech/areg-sdk-tools) development.
+I welcome **C/C++ developers** to join in further development of the [AREG engine](https://github.com/aregtech/areg-sdk).
+I also invite **C# developers** to contribute to the cross-platform [AREG SDK GUI tool](https://github.com/aregtech/areg-sdk-tools) development.

 AREG SDK is a project that I have poured my heart into.
 Try it out and leave a rating ⭐, even if it doesn't meet your expectations 😜.
 Let's have fun developing open source!

 ---